 To insert a bubble matrix chart,

-After that, you will get a bubble chart generated as the following image.
+Consequently, a bubble chart will be created as the following image.

 Step-03: Removing Default Labels of Two Axes

-After inserting a bubble chart, it will have some default axes which you need to remove.
+After inserting a bubble chart, it will have some default axes that you need to remove.

 To remove the default axes,